bcgov/public-cloud-techdocs/docs/azure/design-build-deploy/networking.md

 For more complex applications, an [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) is the preferred method for exposing your application to the Internet.
 It provides a web traffic (OSI layer 7) load balancer that enables you to manage traffic to your web applications.

 To adhere to security best practices, the Application Gateway should also be configured with a [Web Application Firewall (WAF)](https://learn.microsoft.com/en-us/azure/application-gateway/features#web-application-firewall) to protect your web applications from common exploits and vulnerabilities.

+## Resource Locks on Networking Components

+To maintain the integrity and stability of the networking infrastructure, resource locks are automatically applied to key networking components, including Virtual Networks (VNets).
+These locks prevent accidental deletion of critical resources.

+**Important:** If you need to delete a resource that you've created within the VNet (such as a VM), you may encounter issues due to these locks.
+In such cases:

+* You can temporarily remove the lock to perform the necessary operation.
+* You have the permissions to remove these locks when needed.
+* Be aware that our automation will reapply the locks periodically to ensure ongoing protection.

+For more detailed guidance on working with resource locks, please refer to the [Be Mindful](../best-practices/be-mindful.md#working-with-resource-locks) documentation.